andres20980/kasten-docs/docs/api.md

   will use the parameters set in the StorageSecurityContext for its internal pods, which access bound storage.

-If the target storage type is NFS and a StorageSecurityContext is
+If the target storage type is NFS/SMB and a StorageSecurityContext is
     used for restoration, the owner of the restored files and directories will be set to the UID and GID specified in the StorageSecurityContext .